makovalab-psu/T2T_primate_nonB/README.md

 Scripts for generating input files for circos plots.

 #### **circos/**
-Examples of circos scripts (including configuration files, but excluding nonB data files) are found in
+Examples of circos scripts for human (including all configuration files and nonB data files).

 #### **python/**
 All in-house python scripts used in the study.